 Classify Fonts on import

-Typeface automatically classifies imported fonts if the information is available.
+Typeface automatically tries to classify fonts on import and applies one of the #style tags.
 The following tags will be applied:

 Typeface checks the internal font meta data to see which style tag to apply.
 Not every font contains this information, so not every font will be classified.
 You can manually attach tags to the fonts that haven’t been classified.

 The style tags are automatically create on launch.
 If you don’t use the #style tags and want to remove them from the app, uncheck the option first in .